pingcap/docs-tidb-operator/en/get-started.md

 ## Step 5: Upgrade a TiDB cluster

 TiDB Operator simplifies the process of performing a rolling upgrade of a TiDB cluster.
-This section provides instructions on how to upgrade your TiDB cluster to the "nightly" release.
+This section describes how to upgrade your TiDB cluster to the "nightly" release.

 Before proceeding, it is important to familiarize yourself with the `kubectl patch` sub-command.
-This command allows you to directly apply changes to the running cluster resources.
+This command lets you directly apply changes to the running cluster resources.
 There are different patch strategies available, each with its own capabilities, limitations, and allowed formats.
-For more information, refer to the [Kubernetes Patch](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/) documentation.
+For more information, refer to the [Kubernetes Patch](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/) document.

 ### Modify the TiDB cluster version